+Why is it that some states have constitutional carry, while others do not?
+Why doesn’t the federal government get to decide for all states?
 While the federal government does have some say in the regulation of firearms and carry (think: commerce in firearms, federal bans on felons possessing firearms, etc.), the Tenth Amendment to the U.S. Constitution reads, “The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”

 Do I Need a Permit?

 If you live in a constitutional carry state, it would seem that you don’t need a permit to carry, right?
 But what if you want to visit another state?
 All states (except Vermont) that have enacted constitutional carry kept their permitting systems intact so that when residents are traveling out of state, they can still carry (assuming the destination state honors their permit).
 Similarly, having a handgun license or permit is a good idea even if you’re headed to a permitless carry state, since at least two states (North Dakota and Tennessee) restrict permitless carry to their residents.
 Non-residents can still carry concealed in those states, assuming they have a valid concealed carry permit (or license to carry) from their resident state that is honored in North Dakota or Tennessee.
 It’s always a good idea to research the carry laws in the state you’re visiting before setting off on your journey.